Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Introduction

-Distributed Acoustic Sensing (DAS) offers a promising direction to address this observational gap by converting existing submarine fiber-optic cables into dense sensor arrays.
-DAS measures minute strain or strain-rate changes in optical backscatter, enabling continuous, high-resolution monitoring at reduced deployment costs \citep{zhan2020distributed, lindsey2019illuminating, lindsey2021fiber, williams2019distributed, romanowicz2023seafoam, trafford2022distributed}.
-Over the past several years, DAS has been used to detect earthquakes, marine mammal vocalizations, and anthropogenic signals such as vessel traffic and infrastructure operations, demonstrating its potential for integrated, long-duration ocean observation \citep[e.g.,][]{williams2019distributed, sladen2019distributed, ide2021very, lior2021detection, lior2022imaging, williams2022surface, landro2022sensing, bouffaut2022eavesdropping, biondi2023upper, shen2024ocean, xiao2024detection, tonegawa2024high, gou2025leveraging, xenaki2025overview}.
+Distributed acoustic sensing (DAS) offers a promising direction to address this observational gap by converting existing submarine fiber-optic cables into dense sensor arrays.
+DAS measures minute strain or strain-rate along the fiber based on Rayleigh backscattering, enabling continuous, high-resolution monitoring at reduced deployment costs \citep{zhan2020distributed, lindsey2019illuminating, lindsey2021fiber, williams2019distributed, romanowicz2023seafoam}.
+Over the past several years, DAS has been used to detect earthquakes, marine mammal vocalizations, and anthropogenic signals such as vessel traffic and infrastructure operations, demonstrating its potential for integrated, long-duration ocean observation \citep[]{williams2019distributed, sladen2019distributed, lior2021detection, williams2022surface, landro2022sensing, bouffaut2022eavesdropping, shen2024ocean, xiao2024detection, gou2025leveraging}.
 However, realizing the full potential of DAS poses substantial challenges.
-Data quality varies with cable design, installation conditions, and coupling to the surrounding medium \citep{wang2018ground, lindsey2020broadband, paitz2021empirical, muir2022wavefield}, so portions of a DAS recording may be dominated by noise or exhibit low sensitivity to certain sources.
-In addition, DAS records often contain superposed wavefields that mix seismic phases, ocean acoustic signals, anthropogenic noise, and other environmental signatures across frequency bands spanning millihertz to hundreds of hertz, each with distinct apparent velocities and coherence lengths, complicating the isolation and attribution of individual sources.
-At the same time, DAS acquisitions generate terabytes of data per day from thousands of channels, making manual inspection impractical for event detection and characterization \citep{ma2023machine, romanowicz2023seafoam}.
-These factors motivate the development of automated and scalable analysis methods for DAS.
+Data quality varies with cable design, installation conditions, and coupling to the surrounding medium \citep{wang2018ground, lindsey2020broadband, muir2022wavefield}, so DAS recordings are frequently dominated by noise or exhibit low sensitivity to certain sources.
+In addition, DAS recordings often contain a superposition of diverse wavefields.
+Seismic phases, ocean acoustic signals, and anthropogenic noise occupy frequencies from millihertz to hundreds of hertz and propagate at different apparent velocities and coherence lengths, complicating their isolation and attribution.
+At the same time, a single DAS array can generate terabytes of data per day from thousands of channels, making manual inspection impractical for event detection and characterization \citep{ma2023machine, romanowicz2023seafoam}.
+These challenges motivate the development of automated and scalable analysis methods for DAS.